ian2905/Checkers-Brute-Force/README.md

 # Checkers-Brute-Force
-My in (poor) attempt at a checkers bot that can beat me at checkers
+My (poor) attempt at a checkers bot that can beat me at checkers